Retro-inspired styling, airy and uplifting driving environment, huge boot, sliding doors

 What’ll it cost?

 Prices for the five seat passenger car start at £57,115, with the Cargo version from £46,621.
 That’s the one camper van converters will be focusing in on before VW gets its own eye in.
-Just bear in mind one of the reasons the Cargo is cheaper is that it uses more basic materials inside.
-It doesn’t have the same uplifting cabin as the passenger car.
+Just bear in mind one of the reasons the Cargo is cheaper is that it uses those more basic materials inside and doesn’t have the same noise insulation.
+Rain rattles the roof.

 Yes, £57k seems a lot for a van, but look at what people spend on regular VW Transporters.
 Or more to the point the Land Rover Discovery, BMW X5, Mercedes GLE et al. This is bigger inside, friendlier and far more forward looking than any SUV.
 A fully loaded First Edition is about £66k.